Collagen supplements are becoming a more popular way to improve overall health.

 If you have any pain in these two areas of your body, it may be a sign that your body is not making enough collagen.

-Supplements help to replace what is lost naturally as a result of aging.
+Supplements help to replace what is lost naturally as a result of aging:

-When added to your diet, collagen peptides may assist to repair what your body loses as you get older while also boosting your overall health.
+When added to your diet, collagen peptides may assist in repairing what your body loses as you get older while also boosting your overall health.

-Collagen Is a Protein That Is Easy to Digest
+Collagen Is a Protein That Is Easy to Digest:

-Collagen Improves Skin Elasticity and Smooths Wrinkles
+Collagen Improves Skin Elasticity and Smooths Wrinkles:

 The supplements were discovered to improve skin suppleness, moisture retention, and collagen fiber density in the skin.
 “A tiny scoop of ten grams every day,” adds Lachman, “and it could be a small step toward staying young.”

-Collagen may help to alleviate joint aches and pains.
+Collagen may help to alleviate joint aches and pains:

 A study published in January 2017 in the journal Applied Physiology, Nutrition, and Metabolism found that athletes with knee pain who took 5 g of collagen peptides daily for 12 weeks had less joint pain during activity than those who got a placebo.

-Oral Supplements May Promote Gut Health
+Oral Supplements May Promote Gut Health:

 Inflammatory digestive illnesses, such as irritable bowel disease, are thought to benefit from collagen (IBD).